How to aerate and top dress your lawn

 Every garden is different – it might be a space for the kids to run and play or a perfectly pristine place to relax.
 So be sure to choose a lawn that's tough enough to suit your needs.

 The amount of water, sun and shade in your garden will determine which lawn is right for you.
-Some hardy lawns, like Emerald Kikuyu, can withstand both drought conditions and waterlogging.
+Some hardy lawns, like Emerald Kikuyu, can withstand drought conditions.

 Check your soil type with a pH test kit.
 Most lawn species grow best in well-drained soil with a pH level of 5.5–6.5.
-If your soil has too much sand or clay, or a pH level outside this range, you will need to improve it first by using a soil activator.
+If your soil has too much sand or clay, or a pH level outside this range, you will need to improve it first by using compost and organic matter.

 Seed is a great choice when you need to grow large areas of lawn on a tight budget and time is not an issue, while turf is typically more expensive per square metre, but gives instant results.